Back to projects

 We also carried out a thorough analysis of 10+ top design systems (e.g. Atlassian, IBM, Shopify, Pinterest, Google and more) for inspiration on scope and direction we wanted take.

-Planning 1st release
+Planning the 1st release

 Acknowledging that implementing an entire design system in an large organization was going to be a huge undertaking, combined with palpable pressure from management to not repeat past mistakes, we set out to address several low-hanging issues asap.
 We needed to prove that our team was capable of delivering small tangible improvements, while clearly communicating the plan and building the larger system.